About The Program

 Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 The history, philosophy and emerging missions of the community college will be studied in this course.
 The core content will focus on governance, administration, faculty and students, curriculum and services, funding, public affairs, and the presidency. | Community Colleges | |

 ADMS 639 ADMS 639.
-Enrollment Management in Higher Education.
+Enrollment Management.
 3 Hours.

 Semester course; 3 seminar hours (delivered online, face-to-face or hybrid).
 3 credits.
-In this course, students will be introduced to the theory and practice of enrollment management by higher education institutions.
-Students will engage in critiques of the effects of institutional enrollment practices on students, institutions, public policy and the public interest.
-Through readings and course discussion, students will be able to engage with contemporary and controversial topics that influence higher education, including, but not limited to, access and equity, college rankings, bias and discrimination, standardized testing, financial aid, selective admissions, and enrollment management tools. | Enrollment Management in Higher Education | |
+Students will be introduced to the theory and practice of enrollment management by higher education institutions and will engage in critiques of the effects of institutional enrollment practices on students, institutions, public policy and the public interest.
+Through readings and course discussion, students will be able to engage with contemporary and controversial topics that influence higher education, including, but not limited to, access and equity, college rankings, bias and discrimination, standardized testing, financial aid, selective admissions and enrollment management tools. | Enrollment Management | |

 ADMS 660 ADMS 660.
 Higher Education Internship.
 3 Hours.